smv1/snake_and_ladder/README.md

 <b>snapshot.GameSnapShot</b> - snapshot/output interface of game

 <b>Players move:</b></br>
-player move based on the roll of dice, if ladder or snake is then it follows that. if already a player is there then this player beats already present player, and it sent to starting position
+player move based on the roll of dice, if ladder or snake is then it follows that.</br>
+if already a player is there then this player beats already present player, and it sent to starting position</br>

 ==================================================================